 There are some difference between Japanese and Chinese acupuncture but the main differences to the client are that Japanese acunpuncture:

 Traditional acupuncture is a branch of TCM (traditional Chinese medicine) - a tried and tested healthcare system that has been practised for over 5000 thousand years in China and the Far East.
 It has been developed, tested, researched and refined over centuries to give us a complex and detailed understanding of the body's energetic balance.The first known book of Chinese Medicine, the Classic of Internal Medicine of the Yellow Emperor, dates back to between the first century BC and the first century AD.
 All styles of acupuncture currently practised around the world trace their roots back to this text.
+Japan developed its own unique form of acupuncture concentrating on a deeper holistic practice.
+The Giver (therapist) and the Reciever (client) should be in harmony and balance.
+This balance aids treatment and recoverery.
+There are many techniques that fall under Japanese acupuncture but all should be harmonious to the client.

 There are two distinct versions of Acupuncture, Eastern and Western.